Navid-S-B/kanye_quotes_webpage/README.md

 This is still an on going project, as I have plans to expand the website to almost cover all of the basics of frontend development!

-Check it out here https://navid-s-b.github.io/kanye_quotes_webpage/.
+Check it out here at https://navid-s-b.github.io/kanye_quotes_webpage/.

 **TO NOTE:**<br />
 I do not condone nor support everyone of Kanye's comments.
 I am just a fan of